msnidal/precinct/README.md

 ## Features

+- Optimize SQL queries using GPT-4 or GPT-3.5-turbo.
+- Exposese relevant metadata in the LLM prompt including:
+  - Query intent.
+  - Table indices.
+  - Query execution plan.
-- Input from a file or plain text.
+- Run in a shell or as a VSCode extension.
-- Checks for relevant tables.
-- Retrieves table indices.
-- Runs `EXPLAIN ANALYZE` for query diagnosis.
-- Offers concise, actionable feedback.

 See [Usage](#usage) for more details.